Moonpig/tech-test-dotnet-backend/readme.md

 real database in production.

 Once you have completed the exercise please answer the questions listed below.
 We are not looking for essay length answers.
 You can add the answers in this document.

 ## Questions

 Q1.
-How long did it take to complete the test?
+What 'code smells' did you find in the existing implemention of part 1 & 2?

 Q2.
-What 'code smells' did you find in the existing implemention of part 1 and 2?
+What further steps would you take to improve the solution given more time?

 Q3.
-What further steps would you take to improve the solution given more time?
+What's a technology that you're excited about and where do you see this
+    being applicable?

 Q4.
-What's a technology that you're excited about and where do you see this being applicable?

-Q5.
-What process would you take to identify a performance issue in a production environment?
+What process would you take to identify a performance issue in a production
+    environment?

 ## Programming Exercise - Moonpig Post Office